nham/wabbo/blog/2014/13jul_20jul.md

     error: aborting due to previous error
     playpen: application terminated with error code 101

+Also, if we change the name of `MyIterator`'s `next` method to anything else, we get this:

+    <anon>:36:5: 39:2 error: type `&mut Range` does not implement any method in
+    scope named `next`
+    <anon>:36     for i in Range::new(2, 7) {
+    <anon>:37         println!("{}", i);
+    <anon>:38     }
+    <anon>:39 }
+    error: aborting due to previous error
+    playpen: application terminated with error code 101

-So it certainly seems that a for loop gets turned into something like an infinite loop with a match statement checking for the presence of a `Some` pattern or `None` pattern.
+So it certainly seems that the transformation from above is exactly what's happening.
+We get code that attempts to call some method named `next()` and checks whether the result of that call matches a `Some` pattern or a `None` pattern.
 To confirm this, I guess we would need to delve into the Rust compiler, but I'm not sure I'm intrepid enough for that adventure.